0xmetaschool/Learning-Projects/Build a Gamer DAO on Q Blockchain/Creating and Deploying a Gamer DAO using Q GDK/Create and Deploy QRC20 Token.md

 }
 ```

-## Deploy the token
+## Deploy the QRC20 token

 You will need a javascript file to deploy the token on the Q Blockchain.
-This will do the same as we did in the RemixIDE earlier, but this time from your own computer.
+This will do the same as we did in the RemixIDE earlier, but this time from your own computer and Hardhat project.
 Navigate to `scripts/AirDropV1/1_deploy_token.js`.
+We have already provided you the code in the boilerplate.
+So let’s understand the code.

-### Code for deploy script
+### Understand the deployment script

+Let’s undertsand the deployment script line by line.
+First of all, the script import the necessary modules for the script to work.

 ```
 const { ethers, upgrades } = require("hardhat");
 Web3 = require('web3');
 ```

-- The above lines import necessary modules for the script to work.
 - `ethers` and `upgrades` are used from the `hardhat` library to interact with the Ethereum blockchain and handle contract upgrades.
 - `Web3` is used to work with the Ethereum network.

+Then the script defines an asynchronous function named `main`.

 ```
 async function main() {
+	// Rest of the code goes here
+}
 ```

-- The script defines an asynchronous function named `main`.
 - The `async` keyword indicates that the function contains asynchronous operations that will return Promises.

+Now, we will understand the code we have added inside of the `main` function.

 ```
     //Metadata